How to Get Career Clarity: Why Real Career Change Starts With Action, Not Answers

 Your body is often screaming the truth before your brain catches up.

-If you take nothing else from this post, take this: clarity is built, not found.
+If you take nothing else from this post, take this: the path to clarity is built, not found.

-You don’t need a perfect plan or the “right” next step — you just need to move toward what feels true, energizing, and aligned.
+You don’t need the perfect plan or the “right” next step.
+You just need to move toward what feels true, energizing, and aligned right now.

 Think of it like this: You’re staring at a beautiful horizon (mountains, ocean, pick your vista).

-The more you walk towards your goal, the sharper the image becomes…and you start to see all the beautiful detours, roadside attractions, and pit stops on the way to your ultimate destination.
+The more you walk toward your goal, the sharper the image becomes—and you start to see all the beautiful detours, roadside attractions, and pit stops along the way.

 Author Bio: